 🚗 How to Get There: Mount Rainier is an easy drive if you have a car, or you can easily rent one through Discover Cars.
 If you’d prefer to let someone else handle all the logistics, there are tons of highly rated tours on Viator to choose from.

 Riding the downtown ferry to Bainbridge Island is a prototypical Seattle experience and it marks the first ferry most new arrivals and visitors ride when they go exploring.
-In fact, just riding the ferries is one of the top activities on my list of the best things to do in Washington!
+In fact, just riding the ferries is one of the top activities in Washington state.

 Lytle Beach to the south is a local favorite and offers surprisingly warm waters for the Puget Sound, while Fort Ward Park is the perfect place to picnic.
 To the north, the Bloedel Reserve is a tranquil respite where you can soak up the beauty of the island’s Japanese-inspired garden.
 Interested in wine-tasting, the Reserve, and learning some island history?
 This excellent tour offers a chance to check off all three activities.